Much has been written about the Ford Motor Company, and

 In addition to this, contracts

-bodies, seat cushions, wheels and tires—were made so
+bodies, seat cushions, wheels and tires - were made

 cushions, by the C.R.
 Wilson carriage Co. at $52